Foreign relations of Israel: Portugal

 The Estado Novo regime did not recognize Israel.
 Full diplomatic relations with the Portuguese government were established on 12 May 1977, following the Portuguese revolution of 1974.

 Romania

 Romania and Israel established full diplomatic relations on 11 June 1948.
+Between 1967 and 1989, Romania was the only Eastern Bloc country to maintain relations with Israel, after the Six-Day War.

 Israel has an embassy in Bucharest.
 Romania has an embassy in Tel Aviv and 3 honorary consulates (in Haifa, Jerusalem and Tel Aviv).
 The two countries have signed many bilateral treaties and agreements and both of them are full members of the Union for the Mediterranean and many other international organizations.

 Russia and the Soviet Union

 The Soviet Union voted in favor of the United Nations Partition Plan for Palestine in 1947, which paved the way for the creation of the State of Israel.
 On 17 May 1948, on the third day of Israel's independence, the Soviet Union granted de jure recognition to the State of Israel, becoming only the second country to recognise Israel (preceded only by the United States' de facto recognition) and the first country to grant Israel de jure recognition.

 The Soviet Union and the other communist states of Eastern Europe (with the exception of Romania) cut diplomatic ties with Israel during the Six-Day War.
 Relations were restored on 19 October 1991, a few months before the dissolution of the Soviet Union, despite the fact that hostile Arab countries such as Syria also maintain close ties with Russia.
 Russia is known to supply Syria with weapons.

 In September 2010, Israel and Russia signed a comprehensive military agreement that will "increase cooperation on combating terrorism" and the proliferation of nuclear weapons.
 Israeli Defense Minister Ehud Barak met with his Russian counterpart, Anatoly Serdyukov and Prime Minister Vladimir Putin, and signed the agreement during a ceremony in Moscow.
 The Russian military plans on purchasing additional Israeli unmanned aerial vehicles.
 Russia previously bought 12 drones from the Israel Aerospace Industries following the war in South Ossetia.